biojava/biojava.github.io/wiki/Google_Summer_of_Code_2012.md

 Introduction
 ------------

-The Open Bioinformatics foundation is [applying to participate in the Google Summer of Code](http://www.open-bio.org/wiki/Google_Summer_of_Code).
+The Open Bioinformatics foundation is [participating again in this year's Google Summer of Code](http://www.open-bio.org/wiki/Google_Summer_of_Code).

 We are accepting applicants for projects for BioJava.
 If you want to